Hearty Winter Greens and Wild Rice Soup with Miniature Meatballs

 In a large soup pot, heat oil over medium heat.
-Add onions, garlic, thyme and fennel seed to the pan and cook for 5 to 6 minutes or until onions are tender.
+Add onions, garlic, thyme and fennel seeds to the pan and cook for 5 to 6 minutes or until onions are tender.
 Stir in broth, saffron, tomatoes and wild rice.
 Bring the mixture to a simmer.

 Add meatballs and cook for 15 to 20 minutes.
 Stir in greens and taste for seasoning.
 Season with salt and pepper to taste.
-Simmer for 1 or 2 more minutes until the greens are tender.
+Simmer for 1 or 2 more minutes until greens are tender.
 Serve with grated Gruyère and chopped parsley.